Chris Latvala

-Christopher John Latvala (born December 29, 1981) is an American politician and a Republican member of the Florida House of Representatives.
-He represents the 67th District, which includes Clearwater and Largo in northern Pinellas County.
-He has served in the Florida House of Representatives since 2014.
+Christopher John Latvala (born December 29, 1981) is an American politician and former Republican member of the Florida House of Representatives.
+He currently serves as a Pinellas County Commissioner for District 5; previously, he represented the 67th District from 2014 to 2022.
+The district included Clearwater and Largo in northern Pinellas County.

 History

 Latvala was born in Dunedin, Florida, to Jack Latvala, formerly a Florida State Senator from the 20th District.
 After his parents divorced, he grew up with his mother in Jacksonville.

 Latvala attended Valencia Community College, receiving his associates degree in 2002, and the University of Central Florida, receiving his bachelor's degree in history in 2004.
 Following graduation, he began working as State Representative Ed Hooper's legislative aide, a position that he held from 2006 to 2009.
 After leaving the legislature as an aide, Latvala began working at his father's company, GCI Printing Services, where he currently works as Vice-President.
 Latvala was elected in November 2014 to Florida's 67th House District.
 Additionally, Latvala is a realtor with Smith & Associates based out of Pinellas County.